What Is AEO? And Why It’s Not Actually New

 👉 If you’d like coaching on building better consumer centric content, book a strategy call.

-AEO favors reasoning.
+AEO favours reasoning.
 But before reasoning comes recognition.

 One of the biggest mistakes businesses make is jumping straight to the solution without acknowledging the question.
 People don’t just want information.
 They want to feel understood.
 If the content doesn’t recognize the tension behind the question, it feels generic.